RezaShaban/MauiPersianToolkit/README.md

 <Label Text="{Binding Date, Converter={StaticResource PersianDateConverter}}" />
 ```
 ## Customization
-All controls in PersianUIControlsMaui are designed to be easily customizable to match the look and feel of your application.
+All controls in MauiPersianToolkit are designed to be easily customizable to match the look and feel of your application.
 You can adjust properties such as colors, fonts, and behaviors through XAML or C#.

 ## Contributing
 We welcome contributions!
 If you have ideas, suggestions, or issues to report, please feel free to open an issue or submit a pull request.